-Susan has an interest in human movement and the measurement of movement patterns in both sporting and clinical populations.
+Susan has an interest in developing talent via a range of mechanisms, from biomechanics and human movement and the measurement of movement patterns in both sporting and clinical populations, to working closely with National Governing Bodies in Sport and Industry bodies to support workforce talent development, to supporting applied research activity within talented athletes and practitioners in the Return To Play journey.
 Her expertise in 3-dimensional motion capture and the interpretation of kinematic as well as kinetic data has allowed her to work effectively with practitioners supporting athletes in a variety of sports, as well as health practitioners looking into interventions which could help improve movement in MS, stroke and Ehlers Danlos sufferers.